CortexFoundation/tech-doc/model-writing-tutorial.md

 1. Relationship between CVM-Runtime, CVM and MRT?

 CVM is the virtual machine that executes code on the Cortex blockchain.
 CVM-Runtime, if you recall from earlier, is a machine learning framework responsible for on-chain execution of _ML models_.
 You can consider CVM-Runtime part of the CVM; in fact, it is perhaps the biggest innovation of CVM - before CVM, there was no known way to execute ML models on-chain.
-MRT is the part of CVM-Runtime that prepares regular float-point ML models (via quantization) for execution on-chain.
+MRT is the part of CVM-Runtime that prepares regular float-point ML models for on-chain execution via quantization.
 You can learn more details from this tree graph [here](https://github.com/CortexFoundation/tech-doc/blob/master/cortex-guide.md).

 # Footnotes

 [1] If you don't have access to a Linux system locally, you can open a Linux EC2 Instance on AWS and connect it to your editor via ssh.
 There will be a more detailed bonus tutorial on how to set this up - for now, here are the general steps to setting up a Linux system on AWS.
-Play around with it and google around if you get stuck.
+Play around with it and use Google if you get stuck.
 You're always welcomed to ask questions in our Telegram group too!

 > (1) Go to AWS console, set up an EC20 Ubuntu (Ubuntu is one of the most user-friendly Linux systems) Instance.

 > (2) Start a folder named `.ssh`, put in your key pair and start a text file named `config`

 > (3) Open the command palette in Visual Studio code (`command + P` in Mac), type in
-> `> Remote-SSH: Connect to Host`
+> `> Remote-SSH: Connect to Host`.
 > Then choose `Add New SSH Host`.

 > Type in your address `ubuntu@your-aws-instance-public-ip`